Hanna-Barbera in amusement parks

-The sections contained in the KECO Entertainment-owned parks were retained when their parent park, except the one in Australia, was bought by Paramount Communications (formerly Gulf+Western, and later acquired by Viacom), then the parent of Paramount Pictures, which changed the name of the parks by adding "Paramount's" in front of their names.
-The park in Australia was not purchased by Paramount and was sold to a local company.
-KECO Entertainment was renamed Paramount Parks in 1994, around the time of the Viacom purchase, and remained in existence until 2006.
-As part of the 2005 Viacom split, ownership of Paramount Parks was transferred to the CBS Corporation.
-CBS then sold the parks to the Sandusky, Ohio-based amusement park management company Cedar Fair on June 30, 2006.

-As an effect of absorption of Hanna-Barbera into Warner Bros.
-Animation in 2001, the parks have largely removed or rebranded the areas into other children's sections by either the Nickelodeon brand and/or the Warner Bros. brand.
-Current Hanna-Barbera theme parks are Bedrock City in South Dakota; the park with the same name in Arizona; and Yogi Bear's Jellystone Park Campground.

 History of involvement in theme parks

 Taft Broadcasting purchased Hanna-Barbera Productions, a television animation studio, in 1967.
 Two years later, it purchased Cincinnati's Coney Island amusement park, moving it and expanding it on a larger allotment of land, reopening it in 1972 as Kings Island.
 The company partnered with Top Value Enterprises to create Family Leisure Centers in 1973, opening Virginia's Kings Dominion in 1975; the company purchased Carowinds the same year.
-In 1979, Taft purchased 20% of the new Canada's Wonderland theme park in Toronto, Canada, which opened in 1981.
+In 1979, Taft purchased 20% of the new Canada's Wonderland theme park in Toronto, Ontario, Canada, which opened in 1981.
 The year prior, Family Entertainment Centers was dissolved, making Taft the sole owner of Kings Dominion.